vega/compassql/README.md

-npm run cover       // see test coverage  (see coverage/lcov-report/index.html) npm run watch       // watcher that build, lint, and test npm run test-debug  // useful for debugging unit-test with vscode
+npm run cover       // see test coverage  (see coverage/lcov-report/index.html) npm run watch       // watcher that build, lint, and test npm run test-debug  // useful for debugging unit-test with vscode npm run clean       // useful for wiping out js files that's created from other branch
 ```

 (See package.json for Full list of commands.)